kenjij/mos-eisley-lambda/README.md

 :nonslack
 ```

-`:command_response` types are Slack command keyword and response pair.
-The response is sent as-is back to Slack as an [immediate response](https://api.slack.com/interactivity/slash-commands#responding_immediate_response). `ME` is an alias to `MosEisley`.
+`:command_response` handlers are special.
+Specify a Slash Command and a simple block resulting with a response Hash object.
+This will be sent back as an [immediate response](https://api.slack.com/interactivity/slash-commands#responding_immediate_response).
+Do not process the command in this handler. (`ME` is an alias to `MosEisley`.)

 ```ruby
 ME::Handler.add(:command_response, '/sample') do |event, myself|